wishinghand/Today-I-Learned/commandLine/openSublimeTextFrom.md

+# Open Sublime Text from the Command Line

 This binds "sublime" to your PATH, and typing `sublime .` on the command line will open all of the folders in a new Sublime window.

 ```